 When we personally agreed to buy the home at the $85000 price, we advised him that this was only if he waived the 3% buyer premium.
 He begrudgingly agreed after I threatened to call an investigative reporter and share my concerns about his practices of taking advantage of vulnerable widows.

-It is for reasons like these that we take such extreme care in the professionals we at Mature Moves OKC align with.
+It is for reasons like these that we take such extreme care in the professionals with whom we align.
 Naturally, this guy is on the “no hire” list and we have no problem privately advising our clients against using him.
 The problem is that there are a LOT of people just like him who are on the “no hire” list.
 It doesn’t, however, seem to keep them from being in business and selling their services to unknowing and vulnerable consumers.

-I hope you found this story valuable and can add it to you list of signature stories in assisting your clients with understanding just how valuable you are in the service provider selection process.
-As a CSHP, you are equipped, educated, and compelled to be an advocate.
+I hope you found this story valuable and will add it to your list of signature stories in assisting your clients with understanding just how invaluable you are in the service provider selection process.
+As a CSHP, you are equipped, educated, and choose to serve as an advocate for seniors.